List of NCAA men's volleyball programs

 This is a list of colleges and universities with National Collegiate Athletic Association (NCAA) – sanctioned men's indoor volleyball teams that compete for either the NCAA National Collegiate Men's Volleyball Championship or the NCAA Division III Men's Volleyball Championship.

 Structure

-The competition structure of men's volleyball is dramatically different from that of most sports sponsored by the NCAA.
+The competition structure of men's volleyball dramatically differs from that of most sports sponsored by the NCAA.
 In most sports, teams are divided into three divisions: